 Problems from anesthesia, such as wheezing or sore throat

 - Damage to nearby structures, such as vocal cords, nerves, or esophagus

 - Problems with swallowing, speaking, or eating

-- Abnormal connection to esophagus or other structures—fistula
+- An abnormal connection (fistula) to the esophagus or other structures

 What to Expect